 - Intentionally disconnect from social media from time to time.
 Uninstall the apps from your phone if the temptation to check and refresh is too great.
 Set limits to how long you peruse.
 Ease your way out and work towards a greater engagement with real life than the funny little world you hold in the palm of your hand.
 It might start to feel so good that your stretches without connection go longer.
 Experiment with what works for you.

 - Limit exposure to advertisements – television and magazines are two big ones that you have a lot of control over.
 You might be surprised how good you feel without them.

 - Find time to be alone (or if you have small children, and alone time is a rare gem, to just be wholly with them, but without external distraction).
 The benefits to solitude are too many to list here – try it and find them for yourself.

 - Review your schedule and social commitments – honestly look at what activities you participate in, individually (and as a family), and question the value of everything – there will likely be things that can be cut out, invitations that can be politely declined, and commitments that are not essential or don’t fit with your values.
 Let them go and give yourself the gift of more time.

 This year I am giving myself the gift of JOMO!
 Let’s create a movement of more through less, a year where subtraction equals addition, and discover the joy of simplicity in everything we do.
 Let’s live real.

 How do you experience the JOMO?
-Leave me a comment below, I would love to hear from you.

 Until next time – simplify, focus, pursue and count your blessings.